vedi/knowledge-base/src/documents/samples/tune.html.md

 The <a href="https://developers.mobileapptracking.com/mobile-sdks/" target="_blank">TUNE SDK</a> provides application session and event logging functionality.
 To begin measuring sessions and installs, initiate the `measureSession` method.
 You can then rely on TUNE to log in-app events (such as purchases, game levels, and any other user engagement).

-This document will show you how to measure events from all SOOMLA modules - Store, Profile and LevelUp - so you can identify which ad networks and publishers send you the most valuable users.
+This document will show you how to measure events from all SOOMLA modules - Store, Profile, LevelUp, and Insights - so you can identify which ad networks and publishers send you the most valuable users.

 <div>